The discovery of cheese by our ancestors is by accident (albeit a happy one) since there were no science back then.

 4500 BC

-By the time 4500 BC arrives, the cheesemaking culture that originated in the Fertile Crescent has taken hold across Europe, in the Mediterranean, and through Western Asia down to India.
+By the time 4500 BC arrived, the cheesemaking culture that originated in the Fertile Crescent has taken hold across Europe, in the Mediterranean, and through Western Asia down to India.

 3000 BC